 Harutu Woman by Paloma Zozaya Gorostiza

-Selene, arrives to work in Redención, a Garífuna fishing village.
-There she meets Felipe, a native of the hamlet and together with his young son they create a small family against all odds, in the midst of land conflicts and the drug trade.
-Their lives together are marked by a fateful vortex that brings together the forces of nature and deeply rooted societal conflicts, in an Eden turned to hell: the Caribbean coast of Central America.
+Selene arrives to work in Redencion, a Garifuna fishing village.
+There she meets Felipe, a native of the hamlet, and together with his young son they create a small family in the midst of land conflicts and the drug trade.
+Their lives together are marked by a fateful vortex that brings together the forces of nature and deeply rooted societal conflicts.
+Their Eden turns to hell: the Caribbean coast of Central America.